mbthales/hamburger-menu/readme.md

 A responsive menu.

 ## Usage
-Download or clone the repo and open the HTML file in your browser or just click in this [link](https://mbthales.github.io/hamburger-menu/).
+Download or clone this repo and open the HTML file in your browser or just click in this [link](https://mbthales.github.io/hamburger-menu/).

-## Tech
+## Tech/Tools
-The following tools were used in the construction of the project.
+The following tech/tools were used in the construction of the project.
 - JavaScript
 - HTML
 - CSS